Really, in the history of the NFL Draft, which picks were the greatest of all-time? Which prospects turned out to be the biggest home runs?

 1. Hall of Fame.
 If you don’t have a yellow jacket, or you’re not a sure-thing to get one when you’re done playing, move along.

 2. The pick had to be made after the top five overall.
-Anyone can make a pick in the top five.
+Anyone can draft a top five talent.
 Getting a legend after that fifth pick, though, usually means a call had to be made.
 The later the round the future Hall of Famer was selected, the better the value in the rankings.

 3. The player had to be named a First Team All-Pro at least five times.
 Yeah, this knocks out some all-time value picks like Jason Taylor and Terrell Davis, but this is an elite of the elite list of all-time draft picks – these 32 players are at a whole other level.